mbareford/container-factory/scripts/fac/openstack/README.md

 . ./EPCC-ContainerFactory-openrc.sh
 ```

 The OpenStack Command Line Client can now be used to issue the command for instance creation.
-Note, the factory instance flavor (or spec) is given in the `[factory.yml](/scripts/fac/openstack/factory.yml)` file.
+Note, the factory instance flavor (or spec) is given in the [factory yml file](/scripts/fac/openstack/factory.yml) file.

 ```bash
 openstack stack create -t factory.yml epcc-container-factory